Running Development in a Podman Container

 yarn debug-brk

-Then open Chrome DevTools at chrome://inspect.
-The --brk flag pauses execution at the first line, giving you time to set breakpoints.
+Open chrome://inspect in Chrome.
+The --brk flag holds execution at the first line so you have time to set breakpoints before anything runs.

 End-to-End Tests